CIVIL3D Performance Improvement

 DSETTINGS

-On the Dynamic Input tab, uncheck all options.
+On the Dynamic Input tab, disable all options.

 Selection preview effects can slow drawing interaction.